dubrox/Multiple-Dates-Picker-for-jQuery-UI/README.md

 __CAUTION__: 1.6.x has changes to methods and options that are incompatible with previous versions of the same methods.

 # WHAT'S NEW
+## v1.6.2
+* Bug fixes

 ## v1.6.1
+* Any preloaded values in input text field or altField are added to the calendar automatically.
 * Now 'beforeShowDay' is as transparent as it can be.

 ## v1.6.0